letruxux/forms-webserver/README.md

 # forms thing

+please don't bully me for this i swear i can do better 😭

 ## (bad) features
 * discord auth (too lazy to make a custom system but better security i guess)
 * clientside and serverside checks